RescueSocial/Victims_Cases_Film-Music-Arts/Cases Documentation-Filings/README.md

 - An additional emphasis will be via the use of films that illustrate the material.
 - Critical response based on case readings and films

-Compare seeing the Cases Components with Modern Re-takes
+Compare seeing the Cases Components with Modern Re-Takes
 <br>Modern Trailer of Rear Window (1954) - James Stewart, Grace Kelly<br>
 <a href="https://www.youtube.com/watch?v=DbFi2SnRPT4">
 <img src="https://img.youtube.com/vi/DbFi2SnRPT4/0.jpg" width=40% height=40%>